The Colorado legislature just passed four new laws that make significant changes to how Denver property managers and landlords interact with tenants.

 Rule Update #1: Application Fees for Rental Properties in Colorado

-- Requires disclosure of those fees
+- Disclosure requirements of the fees

 - If an application is denied, you must explain why